edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

   - [React](#react)
   - [Vue.js](#vuejs)

-These components allow for easier prefetch integration with your existing framework code without need to directly call the `prefetch` function.
+These components allow for easier prefetch integration with your existing framework code without having to call the `prefetch` function directly.

 ### React {/* react */}